CreativeInquiry/PEmbroider/API.md

 ### `void _ellipse(float cx, float cy, float rx, float ry)`
 ```
 Draw an ellipse using global settings.
-The unambigous backend for user-facing
+The unambigous backend for user-facing ellipse(), the ambigous one which can be affected by ellipseMode().
+Returns nothing because the result is directly pushed to the design.
 ```
 |parameter|description|
 |---|---|